puppetlabs/pdksync/README.md

 ```
 Below given are the workflows for doing multi gem testing with pdksync.

-In this workflow we can clone gems, update the version, build the gem, push the changes to gemfury and update the gem file of the required modules with the latest gem updated in the fury.Then we can create PR or run tests locally or run tests through jenkins to verify the module test results.
+In this workflow we can clone gems, update the version, build the gem, push the changes to gemfury and update the gem file of the required modules with the latest gem updated in the fury.
+Then we can create PR or run tests locally or run tests through jenkins to verify the module test results.

 ```shell
 bundle install --path .bundle/gems/